 Management has estimated amounts that may be paid out as other claims for tax refunds.
 This estimate represents an amount (principal and interest) that may be paid for claims pending judicial review by the federal courts or, internally, by appeals.
-The total estimated payout (including principal and interest) for claims pending judicial review by the federal courts is \$7.8 billion and \$11.1 billion for fiscal years 2019 and 2018, respectively.
-For those under appeal, the estimated payout is \$2.3 billion and \$1.8 billion for fiscal years 2019 and 2018, respectively.
+The total estimated payout (including principal and interest) for claims pending judicial review by the federal courts is \$1.6 billion and \$7.8 billion for FYs 2020 and 2019, respectively.
+For those under appeal, the estimated payout is \$1.7 billion and \$2.3 billion for FYs 2020 and 2019, respectively.
 To the extent judgments against the government for these claims prompt other similarly situated taxpayers to file similar refund claims, these amounts could become significantly greater.